awsdocs/amazon-connect-user-guide/doc_source/agentconsole-guide.md

 1. Log in to your Amazon Connect instance using an account that has permissions to edit contact flows\.

-1. Identify a call flow that handles customer contacts that you want to listen in on\.
+1. Identify a contact flow that handles customer contacts that you want to listen in on\.

 1. Choose **Routing**, **Contact flows**, and then choose the name of the contact flow to open it in the editor\.